 * MoralMyopia: The attitude towards blacks, "mixed-bloods", and about slavery in the early United Stated is exposed at any turn.

 * NobleBigot: Andrew Jackson is portrayed as this.
-He is highly bigoted, even by the standards of the time, and does not hesitate to call friendly Cherokees "savages", ask how Houston can be so sure that his coloured teamsters won't steal his gear, and sum up state militias as drunken and cowardly to a man.
+He is highly bigoted, even by the standards of the time, and does not hesitate to call friendly Cherokees "savages", ask how Houston can be so sure that his coloured teamsters won't steal his gear, and sum up state militias as drunken and cowardly to a man (though [[JerkassHasaPoint not exactly wrong with that last one]]).
 However, he hesitates to shoot Red Eagle (a rebel Cherokee responsible for a major massacre) because he surrendered voluntarily, promotes a coloured sergeant to commissioned rank, against regulations, and threatens to kill a man who protests against arming free coloured men, but who won't join the militia himself.
 Essentially, the Andrew Jackson in the book is bigoted against groups but is capable of respecting an individual who is especially heroic and or a fierce fighter.
 While he is a bigot, he hates fools and cowards even more.

 * NoodleIncident: Enforced in that "The Arkansas War" wasn't planned to be the second book.
 That was "The Trail of Glory", which would cover the alternate Cherokee migration, the riots in New Orleans that are alluded to in "The Arkansas War", and how many of black freedmen ended up moving to Arkansas.
 It was nixed by the publisher.